Brprb08/ProximityAlertSystem/README.md

 # ProximityAlertSystem
 A small scale smart access control and proximity alert system using Arduino, featuring ultrasonic distance sensing, IR remote authentication, and real-time notifications on an LCD screen.
 This project was used to introduce me to embedded systems as well as working a bit with mixing hardware and software.
-I also wanted to utilize FreeRTOS to gain experience, even though it's not entirenly necessary for a project like this.
+I also wanted to utilize FreeRTOS to gain experience, even though it's not necessary for a project like this.

 ## Features
 - Ultrasonic sensor for detecting proximity and triggering alerts.